Private Norwegian expedition ends in tragedy:

 Monica Kristensen would not return to Antarctica.
 Later for a time she was a mine manager on Svalbard, and more recently she has taken to writing crime fiction (available only in Norwegian).
 I recommend the Wikipedia article about her (to which I have contributed).
 Alas, her book about her Pole 1986-87 dogsled expedition attempt Mot 90 Grader Syd (Towards 90 Degrees South) has never been translated into English.

 References, thanks, and other information...in addition to the Antarctic Journal article quoted above, another good source was Antarctic (the journal of the NZ Antarctic Society) Vol. 13 no. 5, March 1994 (which is unavailable to nonmembers).
 This ALE page (ALE is the successor organization to ANI) mentions that Jostein wandered off unroped...to his demise.
 Here is a USA Today article originally published when this tragedy happened.
 The photo of the Jostein Helgestad memorial stone at the top of the page is by Alitux Fabrega, taken on 22 March 2011, from this Wikimedia page.
 And I must also thank Paul Chaplin, who shared that photo...he'd seen the memorial years earlier before it was cracked, but his slide wasn't digitized.
-Oh, Paul also answered my query about why Monica Kristensen's name sometimes appears (as in the Wikipedia article) as Monica Kristensen Solås...Solås was the surname of her second husband, but as with many scientists and authors, she usually went by her maiden name.
+Oh, Paul also answered my query about why Monica Kristensen's name sometimes appears (as in the Wikipedia article) as Monica Kristensen Solås...Solås was the surname of her second husband, but as with many scientists and authors, she often went by her maiden name.